 Growing lemongrass in winter is only possible when those months are extremely mild with little temperature fluctuation.
 When overwintering lemongrass in cool climates, it may be wise to grow the plant in containers.
 These can then be easily moved into a sheltered area during winter months.

 Otherwise, to protect plants grown directly in the garden, lemongrass winter care should include dividing them prior to the onset of cold temps.
-Pot them and bring them inside to overwinter until the next season, wherein they can be replanted outside.
+Pot them and bring them inside to overwinter until the next season, when they can be replanted outside.

 A delicate plant, lemongrass is easily propagated via stem cuttings or, as mentioned, divisions.
 In fact, lemongrass purchased from the produce section of the local grocery store can often be rooted.